 With BPMN poster I realized that with a good idea and relatively small input on time and money one can gain significant results.

 What about you.
-Do you find such king of learning materials (i.e. posters, quick reference guides, cheat sheets, infographics, …) useful for the professional work?
+Do you find such kind of learning materials (i.e. posters, quick reference guides, cheat sheets, infographics, …) useful for the professional work?